zznjobs/Kotlin_Doc/README.md

 ### About

-This project is study record about *Kotlinlang's* offical document.
+This project is a study record about Kotlinlang's official document.

 The document's page is here:http://kotlinlang.org/docs/reference/